The Company: About East Coast Olive Oil

 - Integrate raw materials with production orders and scheduling

-East Coast Olive Oil streamlined their evaluation process by employing the services of a local consulting company — the Mohawk Valley Applied Technology Corporation (MVATC) — who utilized the Soft Select Systems evaluation service for conducting a needs analysis and to rank the most appropriate software vendors.
+East Coast Olive Oil streamlined its evaluation process by employing the services of a local consulting company — the Mohawk Valley Applied Technology Corporation (MVATC) — who utilized the Soft Select Systems evaluation service for conducting a needs analysis and to rank the most appropriate software vendors.

-“By comparing our needs in areas like order processing, production scheduling, manufacturing, purchasing and accounting with the capabilities of leading mid-market software vendors, we were able to quickly shorten the vendor list to two,” added Mandia.
+“By comparing our needs in areas like order processing, production scheduling, manufacturing, purchasing, and accounting with the capabilities of leading mid-market software vendors, we were able to quickly shorten the vendor list to two,” added Mandia.
 ECOO asked Sage and VAI System 2000 to prepare and conduct scripted demonstrations using actual company data and highlighting critical objectives.

 East Coast did not waste much time in choosing a vendor.
-Almost immediately after viewing the demonstrations and performing reference checks, the company selected Sage Enterprise Management because of its depth of functionality across manufacturing, distribution and accounting, and because they felt it was a more scalable alternative that would help facilitate their business expansion without requiring them to change systems or install third-party add-on’s down the road.
+Almost immediately after viewing the demonstrations and performing reference checks, the company selected Sage Enterprise Management because of its depth of functionality across manufacturing, distribution, and accounting and because they felt it was a more scalable alternative that would help facilitate their business expansion without requiring them to change systems or install third-party add-on’s down the road.
 They also valued Sage’s customer-oriented approach to implementing systems.
 “Sage offered the best solution from both a functional and people standpoint,” concluded Mandia.

-The implementation project kicked off with a high priority placed on getting Sage Enterprise Management up-and-running as quickly as possible.
+The implementation project kicked off with a high priority placed on getting Sage Enterprise Management up and running as quickly as possible.
 Using a lighter version of Sage Cappucino, a goal-directed project methodology, Sage and ECOO embarked on a steady, efficient process that was divided into stages.
 The first stage was primarily a data-cleansing effort with the goal of generating a reliable data set for conversion to the new system.
 Sage Enterprise Management’s pre-defined data migration templates played a key role in facilitating a quick and reliable migration.

-The company next turned its attention to fine-tuning their business processes, both procedures that would help provide an improved level of discipline to the company and in setting up the software to conform to unique ECOO business practices.
+The company next turned its attention to fine-tuning its business processes, both procedures that would help provide an improved level of discipline to the company and in setting up the software to conform to unique ECOO business practices.
 For the latter, Sage Enterprise Management’s integrated development toolset provided them with the flexibility to set parameters and change terminology without making program modifications.
-The remaining time was allotted to learning the system, conducting conference room pilots and preparing for the cut-over.
+The remaining time was allotted to learning the system, conducting conference room pilots, and preparing for the cut-over.
 “This stage was most critical to ensuring we’d meet our go-live date,” said Brian Williams, Sage project manager for the ECOO project.
-“But the managers at East Coast Olive Oil were adept at making the tough decisions that had to be made, and were very cognizant of their roles in the process.”
+“But the managers at East Coast Olive Oil were adept at making the tough decisions that had to be made and were very cognizant of their roles in the process.”
 The Sage Enterprise Management system went live just four months following the project kick-off date.

 East Coast Olive Oil noticed a significant difference upon using Sage Enterprise Management right from the start.
-The entire manufacturing process from raw materials to production orders and MRP is now fully automated.
+The entire manufacturing process, from raw materials to production orders and MRP, is now fully automated.
 They are also in the process of upgrading from a manually intensive bar coding procedure to an automated scanning process.
 “We have definitely seen productivity gains with the system and are barely even scratching the surface in terms of its functionality,” said Mandia.

 Sage Enterprise Management’s underlying technical platform is also paying dividends as ECOO takes the next step to roll the system out to other divisions.
 They have the flexibility to configure the software differently for each division as well as accommodate the increased transaction volumes and user loads that will accompany this growth.
-“As we grow we don’t want to be looking for a new system each time,” added Mandia.
-“As it is, this system has more than we need at the moment but it allows us to grow.”
+“As we grow, we don’t want to be looking for a new system each time,” added Mandia.
+“As it is, this system has more than we need at the moment, but it allows us to grow.”